bluemk00/PulsatileSignalCleansing/README.md

 ## Overview

-This repository contains the Python code for **Salient Facets in AI for Cleansing Pulsatile Physiological Signals: Knowledge Incorporation, Real-time, Assessments, and Adoption**.
+This repository contains the Python code for **Development and Multi-Faceted Evaluation of Knowledge-Integrated Models for Cleansing Pulsatile Physiological Signals**.
 Our research focuses on the experimental validation of four aspects for the clinical application of cleansing pulsatile physiological signals.

 ## Library Dependencies